usdot-jpo-ode/wzdx/spec-content/README.md

 [Direction](/spec-content/enumerated-types/Direction.md) | The direction for a road event based on standard naming for US roads.
 [EventType](/spec-content/enumerated-types/EventType.md) | The type of a WZDx road event.
 [EventStatus](/spec-content/enumerated-types/EventStatus.md) | The status of a road event.
-[LaneRestrictionUnit](/spec-content/enumerated-types/LaneRestrictionUnit.md) | Units of measure used for a lane restriction value.
 [LaneStatus](/spec-content/enumerated-types/LaneStatus.md) | The status of a lane for the traveling public.
 [LaneType](/spec-content/enumerated-types/LaneType.md) | An indication of the type of lane or shoulder.
 [LocationMethod](/spec-content/enumerated-types/LocationMethod.md) | The typical method used to locate the beginning and end of a work zone impact area.
-[RoadRestriction](/spec-content/enumerated-types/RoadRestriction.md) | The type of vehicle restriction on a roadway.
+[RestrictionType](/spec-content/enumerated-types/RestrictionType.md) | The type of vehicle restriction on a roadway.
 [SpatialVerification](/spec-content/enumerated-types/SpatialVerification.md) | An indication of how a geographical coordinate was defined.
 [TimeVerification](/spec-content/enumerated-types/TimeVerification.md) | A measure of how accurate a date-time is.
+[UnitType](/spec-content/enumerated-types/UnitType.md) | Units of measure used for restriction value.
 [VehicleImpact](/spec-content/enumerated-types/VehicleImpact.md) | The impact to vehicular lanes along a single road in a single direction.
 [WorkTypeName](/spec-content/enumerated-types/WorkTypeName.md) | A high-level text description of the type of work being done in a road event.
 ### Object Properties using Enumerated Types